temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
 2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
 The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
 3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
+4. An client application: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
 You'll write a separate program to do this.

 You'll also write a unit test to ensure your Workflow executes successfully.